Have your say on the future of local councils

 We will then contact your landlord to investigate.

-If you are a landlord and answer yes to the following questions, then you must apply for an HMO licence:
+If you are a landlord and answer yes to all three of the following questions, then you must apply for an HMO licence:

 Any room below 6.51sq m cannot to be used for occupation, therefore there is a minimum room size of 6.51sq m for a single room, and 10.22sq m for a double room.